Best practice

 12. Don’t forget to save your entries.
 Click the Save button (see point 4 in the image below).

-Next we will add the requested object to the loan and create a cover letter.
+Next, we will add the requested object to the loan and create a cover letter.

 Generate a loan slip

-To enter the requested objects and create a cover letter, we switch to the “Sending” tab (see image below).
+To enter the requested objects and create a cover letter, switch to the “Sending” tab (see image below).
 To add the accession numbers, you can either scan the barcode or enter the accession numbers manually.

 1. To scan, right-click the red field (see step 1) and then scan the barcode .
-The accessionnumber of your object will be automatically added to the red list.
+The accession number of your object will be added automatically to the red list.

 3. The objects selected for loan are displayed in the red list.